Senescalcus and Roma – The Steward, and Rome Beseiged

 Note: this story is a combination of the individual stories Senescalcus and Roma.

-A king falls ill due to his homosexuality, and is told that the only cure is for him to sleep with a woman.
+A king falls ill due to an abberation with his sexual habits (he does not have sex with women, either because of misogyny or homosexuality), and is told that the only cure is for him to sleep with a woman.
 He instructs his steward, or seneschal, to find a woman to sleep with him, whom he will pay handsomely.
 Wishing to keep the reward for himself, the steward convinces his own wife to sleep with the king, and leads her to his chamber in darkness.
 After the king has slept with the wife, all is revealed and the steward is shamed; he flees and the king honours and favours the seneschal's wife.

 Note